-Some of the services that geodiversity provides us with are becoming increasingly obvious - but some are less apparent.
-These services are called ecosystem services and the National Ecosystems Assessment1 places them in four categories, considering both the market and non-market benefits.
+Geodiversity is an example of natural capital and as such provides society with services.
+Some of these are becoming increasingly obvious - but some are less apparent.
+These services are called ecosystem services and the National Ecosystems Assessment places them in four categories, considering both the market and non-market benefits.
 This categorisation has been expanded by others to include a fifth knowledge category.

-The following ecosystem services from geodiversity have been described2:
+The following ecosystem services from geodiversity have been described: